遠東新世紀股份有限公司〈原遠東紡織〉,乃台灣規模最宏大、最多元化的紡織及相關產品製造者。本公司共分化纖、紡織、石化、土地開發與轉投資五大事業。

 6. IR, LDR and Rate of Work-related Deaths indicate the percentage of every 100 workers with 40 work hours a week, 50 weeks a year.

 FENC is committed to the management of safety and health.
 We grieve the loss of lives due to workplace disasters.
 Therefore, we establish SOPs for all operations and require staff compliance.
-This is a priority for safety and health management in 2022 to prevent such tragedy from ever happening again.
+This is a priority for safety and health management to prevent such tragedy from ever happening again.

 Employee Health Management and Promotion